 Line a strainer with a damp muslin cloth, or a few layers of damp cheese cloth, and place over a container.
 Pour in all the steaming liquid from the clams.
 This will remove any grit or shell fragments from the clams.
+Avoid the temptation to use coffee filters as they will drain painfully slowly.
 Save all this liquid.

 To prepare the soup:

 In a large stock pot, put the bacon pieces.
 Turn heat to high until the bacon starts to sizzle, then turn the heat to medium.
 Cook the bacon until it is crispy and the fat has been rendered out.
 Strain out the bacon pieces onto a plate lined with paper towel, and nibble on only a few.
 Pour out the fat into a heat proof container and return a few Tbsp. to the pot.
 Keep the rest of the fat for later.

 Add the onions to the bacon fat in the pot and turn the heat to medium.
 Cook the onions until they start to turn translucent.
 You may need to add a splash of white wine to help deglaze the pot from the bacon remnants, otherwise you will be left with a burnt mess!
 Add the garlic and cook for a couple of minutes more.